 Send this command after all desired host download configuration commands have been sent to the interface.
-Command 99 stores the active setup in the permanent memory of the interface.
+It stores the active setup in the permanent memory of the interface so it will be in effect whenever the printer is powered on.
 Otherwise, active configuration commands are lost when the printer is turned off.

-Value Description 0 To complete the command, the value 0 must be used Example: &%Z99,0 Stores the currently active setup selections in the permanent memory of the interface.
+Value Description 0 To complete the command, the value 0 must be used Example: &%Z99,0 Stores the currently active setup selections in the permanent memory of the interface

-NOTE: HOST DOWNLOAD SELECTIONS FOLLOWED BY A COMMAND Z99,0 WILL BE STORED IN PERMANENT MEMORY AND ACTIVE WHEN THE PRINTER IS TURNED ON.
+HOST DOWNLOAD SELECTIONS FOLLOWED BY A COMMAND Z99,0 WILL BE STORED IN PERMANENT MEMORY AND ACTIVE WHEN THE PRINTER IS TURNED ON.
 ONLY USE COMMAND Z99,0 WHEN THE HOST DOWNLOAD SELECTION NEEDS TO BE PERMANENTLY STORED IN THE MEMORY OF THE INTERFACE.